 Croissants Bistro and Bakery

 The menu offers an eclectic range of delectable dishes.
-The Bananas Foster French Toast is famous here and we love the Eggs Benedict, Croque Madame, and Huevos Rancheros as well.
+The Bananas Foster French Toast is famous here; we also love the Eggs Benedict, Croque Madame, and Huevos Rancheros.
 Enjoy a coffee, mimosa, bloody mary, or glass of wine with your morning meal as well, and start the day off right.

 - Price: $